-Friday 9 September 2011 Information pack issued to parents via Nursery Classes/Schools We recommend that you apply online Friday 9 September 2011 Application process opens Monday 16 January 2012 Application deadline You must apply by this date either online or by returning your paper application to the Access Team Monday 16 April 2012 'Offer Day' the day the letters are sent out informing parents which school their child has been offered (sent out by 2nd class post).
-We are unable to inform you of the decision over the telephone Monday 30 April 2012 Deadline for parents to accept the school place Monday 30 April 2012 Deadline for parents to request to place their child's name on a waiting list Friday 11 May 2012 Any places that become available will be offered from the waiting list May - June 2012 Appeals to be heard
+Monday 10 September 2012 Information pack issued to parents via Nursery Classes/ Schools.
+We recommend that you apply online Monday 10 September 2012 Application process opens Tuesday 15 January 2013 Application deadline You must apply by this date either online or by returning your paper application to the Access Team.
+Online system closed after this date.
+Monday 15 April 2013 'Offer Day' If you apply online you will be notified which school your child has been offered by email on this day.
+If you completed a paper application this is the day your letter will be sent out informing you which school your child has been offered (sent out by 2nd class post).
+We are unable to inform you of the decision over the telephone Monday 29 April 2013 Deadline for parents to accept the school place Monday 29 April 2013 Deadline for parents to request to place their child's name on a waiting list Friday 10 May 2013 Any places that become available will be offered from the waiting list May - June 2013 Appeals to be heard